-While assuming various leadership roles, Dr. Jasmin has maintained an internationally-recognized research program that focuses on defining signaling pathways and regulatory events that control expression of synaptic genes and proteins in neurons and skeletal muscle cells.
+While assuming various leadership roles, Dr. Jasmin has maintained an internationally recognized research program that focuses on defining signaling pathways and regulatory events that control expression of synaptic genes and proteins in neurons and skeletal muscle cells.
 In his work, the emphasis is placed on studying fundamental questions that are relevant for our understanding of the physiopathology of various neuromuscular diseases and for developing novel therapeutics for these diseases.
-Over the course of his career, Dr. Jasmin has published more than 125 scientific articles and book chapters, mostly as senior investigator.
-The excellence of his work has not only been recognized by several awards, including CIHR New Investigator, CIHR Investigator, and CIHR/IMHA Quality of Life Award but, in addition, by invitations to present at prestigious meetings and institutions around the world.
+Over the course of his career, Dr. Jasmin has published more than 135 scientific articles and book chapters, mostly as senior investigator.
+The excellence of his work has not only been recognized by several awards, including CIHR New Investigator, CIHR Investigator, and CIHR/IMHA Quality of Life Award, but in addition, by invitations to present at prestigious meetings and institutions around the world.
 Most recently, he received an Honorary Doctorate from the Université Claude Bernard Lyon 1 in recognition of his research accomplishments as well as his commitment to international partnerships.

 Biography – Vice-Dean

 MD, FRCPC, MSc, ICD.D

 Dr. Forgie is a graduate of the University of Ottawa’s medical school and has Royal College specializations in internal medicine and in hematology.
 She has a fellowship in thromboembolic disorders.
 She has a Masters in clinical epidemiology, and is a clinician investigator with the Ottawa Hospital Research Institute.
 She has publications in a wide array of prestigious journals such as the New England Journal of Medicine and Nature and continues to publish in her area of clinical expertise.
 She is an active investigator in a number of both peer and industry funded clinical trials.

 She was previously Residency Program Director for the University of Ottawa’s hematology training program.
 Her clinical practice specializes in thromboembolic.

 Dr. Forgie is now Vice-Dean, Undergraduate Medical Education, at the University of Ottawa Faculty of Medicine.
 Prior to this, she was Assistant Dean, Student Affairs as well as the Association of Faculties of Medicine of Canada (AFMC) National Co-Chair for Student Affairs and AFMC National Vice-chair for Undergraduate Medical Education.